openfisca/openfisca-doc/en/install.md

 python setup.py compile_catalog
 cd ..
 ```

+OpenFisca-Core should be installed automatically as a requirement of OpenFisca-France.

 Run `conda list` to see the installed packages: `openfisca-core` and `openfisca-france` should be listed.